digitalfabrik/integreat-app/docs/08-e2e-testing.md

 # End to End Tests

 We are using Jest and Appium to run the tests.
 There are two essential config files in the `e2e-tests/config` directory.
 The `server-configs.js` contains the urls to the Appium servers.
-Currently there are two of them: `local` and `browserstack`
+Currently, there are two of them: `local` and `browserstack`

-The other essential config is `e2e-tests/config/caps.js` which set the capabilites you require.
-A set of capabilites is like a requirement of devices you want to test against (e.g. Android 9/iOS 11).
+The other essential config is `e2e-tests/config/caps.js` which set the capabilities you require.
+A set of capabilities is like a requirement of devices you want to test against (e.g. Android 9/iOS 11).
 [Here](https://www.browserstack.com/app-automate/capabilities) is a good definition of capabilites and which caps you can set.

 ## Setup